Criminal Law Attorney Serving Virginia Beach

 - Community service

-- Jail or prison time, depending upon the severity of the offense
+- Jail or prison time, depending on the severity of the offense

 - Split sentence of both jail/prison time and supervised release

-At Scott R. Barney, Esq., PLLC, we take pride in providing you with exceptional litigation and personalized guidance.
+At Barney Injury Law, we take pride in providing you with exceptional litigation and personalized guidance.
 Call us today to schedule an initial consultation and finally get the justice you deserve.

 Protecting the rights of people in the entire Virginia Beach Area!